Date(s) - 12 Nov 2020

 10:00 am - 1:00 pm

 This FREE training is offered as part of the WiSER Project.
-The training is limited to 12 places.

 This online course will help professionals to understand the key aspects of a trauma informed approach and provides knowledge and tools that will help learners to enhance their practice when working with clients who experience multiple disadvantage.